Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 Selecting Your Area

-The gasses that will fill the Kiln during a firing must be allowed to escape.
+The gases that will fill the Kiln during a firing must be allowed to escape.
 No matter what you are firing, it is not a good idea to inhale these fumes in a closed room.
 This smart rule is a basic Kiln safety that you should follow.

 Measure the space available for the Kiln